 I am thinking about applying to graduate school in a few years.
 Is there anything I can do to make myself more marketable to the dual-degree program?

-There is no minimum work experience required to apply to SNRE, but you must have some work experience post-undergrad to apply to Ross.
+There is no minimum work experience required to apply to SEAS, but you must have some work experience post-undergrad to apply to Ross.
 Experience is evaluated not in terms of quantity but based on the quality of the applicant’s work, impact on his/her organization and natural leadership qualities.
-If you plan on applying soon after graduating from an undergraduate program, you will need to demonstrate what you can add to the Ross and SNRE communities while highlighting superb academic credentials and the maturity and self-confidence to handle the intensity of the program.
-Also, if you have not successfully completed a college-level calculus course, you will need to do so before being accepted to Ross.
+If you plan on applying soon after graduating from an undergraduate program, you will need to demonstrate what you can add to the Ross and SEAS communities while highlighting superb academic credentials and the maturity and self-confidence to handle the intensity of the program.

 If you are flying into Ann Arbor, you should book your tickets to Detroit Metropolitan Airport (DTW).
 The airport is a 30-minute drive from the University of Michigan campus.
 You can get to Ann Arbor by taxi ($50-$60), airport shuttle or private shuttle service.
 The Michigan Flyer shuttle provides service to and from Ann Arbor at the Four Points Sheraton and costs $15 one way.

-Before you arrive, be sure to send an email to Erb Student/Alumni Affairs Coordinator Colton Babladelis (email@example.com), to arrange a meeting to learn more about the program, and student VP of recruiting, Taylor Markward ’17 (firstname.lastname@example.org), to connect with current students.
+Before you arrive, be sure to send an email to Erb Student/Alumni Affairs Manager Emily Keeler (firstname.lastname@example.org), to arrange a meeting to learn more about the program, and student VP of recruiting, Rosie Sharp ’20 (email@example.com), to connect with current students.

-Once You’ve Been Accepted to Ross and SNRE
+Once You’ve Been Accepted to Ross and SEAS

-Erb students can start at either the School of Natural Resources and Environment or Ross during their first year.
-Historically, most students have opted to start at SNRE, but in recent years, an increasing number of students are choosing to start at Ross.
+Erb students can start at either the School for Environment and Sustainability or Ross during their first year.
+Historically, most students have opted to start at SEAS, but in recent years, an increasing number of students are choosing to start at Ross.
 Because Erb is an interdisciplinary program, students may take courses in and access all the resources at both schools, even when they’re primarily enrolled in only one.
-It’s recommended that you talk with the Erb Institute Student/Alumni Affairs Coordinator, Colton Babladelis (email@example.com), as well as your fellow incoming Erbers as you’re making your decision.
+It’s recommended that you talk with the Erb Institute Student/Alumni Affairs Manager, Emily Keeler, as well as your fellow incoming Erbers as you’re making your decision.

 The following is a sample timeline for Erb students, but it’s important to remember that there is flexibility in your academic schedule.